docsforadobe/javascript-tools-guide/docs/user-interface-tools/event-handling.md

 ## KeyboardEvent object

 This type of object is passed to your registered event handler when a keyboard-input event occurs.
 The properties reflect the keypress and key modifier state at the time the keyboard event was generated.
 All properties are read-only.

 ### KeyboardEvent object properties

 In addition to the properties defined for [UIEvent base class](#uievent-base-class), a keyboard event has these properties.
 All properties are read-only.
 ---

 #### altKey

 Type: `Boolean`

-When true, the `ALT` key was active.
+When `true`, the `ALT` key was active.
 Value is `undefined` if the `keyIdentifier` is for a modifier key.

 ---